 Students who have been absent or tardy must present an excuse in writing from the parents or guardian.
-Parent and guardians must email their documentation to Ms. Melton at tmelton@houstonisd.org.
+Parent and guardians must email their documentation to Ms. Briagas julissa.briagas@houstonisd.org or Ms. Coronado at kcoronad@houstonisd.org.
 Excuses for absences and tardiness are:

 - personal illness

 - sickness or death in the family

 - quarantine

 - weather or road conditions making travel dangerous

 - participation in school activities with permission of the principal

 - juvenile court proceeding documented by a probation officer

 - approved college visitation

-- emergencies
+- · emergencies

 Excuses should be in the school's possession no later than three school days after the date of the absence or tardy.
-The three-day period begins with the day the student returns to school.
+The three day period begins with the day the student returns to school.